NCELP Research Participant Privacy Notice

-- Employees of the University directly involved in NCELP (Ann Mannion, Louise Earnshaw, Minna Lehtinen, Victoria Hobson, Wendy Burns, Heather Bradshaw, Jessica Fairfax, Sarah Dowsland, Amber Dudley, Emma Marsden, Giulia Bovolenta, Inge Alferink, Natalie Finlayson, CPD admin (to be recruited)); and
+- Employees of the University directly involved in NCELP (Louise Earnshaw, Victoria Hobson, Wendy Burns, Heather Bradley, Sarah Blakeman, Amber Dudley, Emma Marsden, Giulia Bovolenta, Inge Alferink, Natalie Finlayson); and

 - Rachel Hawkes at Comberton Academy Trust, which will be required to sign a data sharing arrangement.

 Anonymised data aggregated at course level will be shared with:

 - Teaching School Council and Teaching School Hubs